xecrets/xecrets-localization/README.md

 Using the POTools from https://github.com/adams85/aspnetskeleton2/tree/master/tools/POTools the first step is to extract strings from .resx files to .pot files.
 The second step is to create .po files for each language.
-The third step is to embed the .po files in the assembly.
+The third step is to embed the .po files as resources in the assembly.

-The .po files should be located in a separate directory for each culture, named after the culture for example "en-US" or "sv-SE".
+The .po files should be located in a separate directory for each culture, named after the culture for example "en-US" or "sv-SE", or with an underscore instead of a dash.
 Include the files in the project and set the "Build Action" to "Embedded Resource".
 This will cause the resource to be named based on the path and the names, with path separators replaced by ".", and dashes replaced by underscores.
+Further subfolders are possible between the culture folder and the .po file, they will just be ignored.
 This is expected and required by the `Xecrets.Localization` package.

 Once the .po files are embedded in the assembly, the `Xecrets.Localization` package can be used to provide translations for the strings in the .resx files.